katademy-decks/kubernetes/README.md

 This repository aims to be the most advanced, in-depth question & answer repository about @kubernetes.
-Challenge your K8S knowledge!

 ### Table of contents